r-dbi/RSQLite/revdep/README.md

 0 errors | 1 warning  | 2 notes

 ```
-checking examples ...
+checking whether package ‘MeSHDbi’ can be installed ...
 WARNING
 Found the following significant warnings:

-  Warning: 'dbGetPreparedQuery' is deprecated.
-  Warning: 'dbGetPreparedQuery' is deprecated.
-Deprecated functions may be defunct as soon as of the next release of
-R.
+  Warning: namespace ‘Rcpp’ is not available and has been replaced
-See ?Deprecated.
+See ‘/home/muelleki/git/R/RSQLite/revdep/checks/MeSHDbi.Rcheck/00install.out’ for details.

 checking R code for possible problems ...
 NOTE
 .div: no visible global function definition for ‘na.omit’